fmarotta/kaobook/README.md

 The easiest way to start using the class is to open one of the examples and start editing them.

+## Updating kaobook

+Until the book will be on CTAN, to update kaobook you should download the whole repository (or one of the releases) again, and replace all of your old files with the newer ones, *except* for the main.tex and the files that you have created, like the chapters of the book.
+The crucial files that pertain to kaobook and that you always have to update are:

+1. `kaobook.cls`;
+2. `kaohandt.cls`;
+3. the whole `styles` directory.

+Even if a file has not been modified, I would still suggest to replace everything because it is easier.
+In fact, it is probably best to create a directory called, for example, "mybook," and put all the files that you have written and that do not pertain to kaobook in that directory.
+So, in the "mybook" directory there should be the main.tex and the .tex files with all the chapters.
+Then, you download the kaobook repository from github and move the "mybook" directory inside the kaobook directory.
+Finally, you upload everything on sharelatex and, through the settings, choose to compile the main.tex of your book.
+When you want to update kaobook, you simply download again the repository, and move only the "mybook" directory inside the updated kaobook directory.

 ## Repository Schema

 There are two main class files: `kaobook.cls`, used for books, and